GoogleCloudPlatform/emblem/docs/tutorials/website-quickstart.md

-# Run the Emblem Giving Website locally on Cloud Shell
+# Run the Emblem Giving Website with Cloud Shell
 ##
 This tutorial shows you how to quickly run the Emblem Giving Website with Flask.
 You'll use Cloud Shell, a free browser-based IDE.